Rosa 'Pink Drift' flowers

 Pink Drift Rose is recommended for the following landscape applications;

 Pink Drift Rose will grow to be about 18 inches tall at maturity, with a spread of 3 feet.
-Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.